ijliym/redis-windows/README.md

 wget https://raw.github.com/ServiceStack/redis-windows/master/downloads/vagrant-redis.zip
 ```

-#### 3. Extract `vagrant-redis.zip` in any folder, e.g. in `c:\vagrant-redis`
+#### 3. Extract `vagrant-redis.zip` in any folder, e.g. in `C:\vagrant-redis`

 #### 4. Launch the Virtual Box VM with `vagrant up`

 ```
-cd c:\vagrant-redis
+cd C:\vagrant-redis
 vagrant up
 ```

-This will launch a new Ubuntu VM instance inside Virtual Box that will automatically install and start the latest stable version of redis.
+This will launch a new Ubuntu VM instance inside VirtualBox that will automatically install and start the latest stable version of Redis.

 _The vagrant configuration was originally from [JasonPunyon/redishobo](https://github.com/JasonPunyon/redishobo) and has been modified to use the latest stable release of Redis._